sholtomaud/phd/Literature Review/litrev.md

 In addition to the basic regulatory requirements to transfer and collect data, companies themselves had internal requirements to create internal reporting and monitoring tools which could help in the operational matters and in communicating with stakeholders.

 In particular, a company may have interest in using risk data from groundwater and environmental compliance in their ERM.
 These types of risks typically cross several departments within a company making customised database integration a key, but costly exercise.
 From industry experience it was found that the legacy system, whilst flexible and powerful, were unable to meet all of the company's and regulators requirements.

+### Alternative approaches

+#### Relational and Non-relational Data Systems

+The assumption of a relational system presents the challenge of system interoperability, where different end users, in different government and corporate entities, use different systems.

+The requirement for capturing unstructured data is a challenge that has been met by recent database technologies.
+Unstructured data is data that does not have a pre-defined data model.
+This is typically referred to emergent data requirements.
+It is typically text-heavy, but may contain data such as dates, numbers, and facts as well.

+However, execution of requests can become a lengthy and inefficient process for some large databases.
+Moreover, storing large amounts of data requires servers with larger capacities and scalability capabilities.
+Relational databases have limitations to deal with scalability for large volumes of data.
+On the other hand, non-relational database technologies, also known as NoSQL, were developed to better meet the needs of key-value storage of large amounts of record [@abramova_experimental_2014]

+consistency-relaxed alternatives.

+Stonebraker

+Stonebraker suggests that enterprises have been slow to deploy NoSQL technologies for various reasons, with some commentators noting that there are only a few problems that require "consistency-relaxed" alternatives  [@stonebraker_sql_2010, @stonebraker_sql_2011, Vyduna in @stonebraker_sql_2011].
+The task of meeting multiple stakeholder requirements together with accommodating multiple legacy data models is a problem that can benefit from relaxed consistency.

+However when considering the requirements for a risk governance system the tasks of integrating unstructured data with ARM and multiple data models of legacy vendor-systems, provides for a novel engineering concept that is more reactive by design, accommodating data unstructured by any particular legacy data model.

+#### SQL to NoSQL

+Moving from from SQL to NoSQL, as Shin and Kim [@shin_utilization_2015] observe, presents a challenge of how to migrate data from the legacy SQL system to the NoSQL system.
+To meet this challenge, Shin and Kim produced a "NoSQLayer" to perform all data migration [@shin_utilization_2015].
+Whilst this is appropriate for a 1..1 migration (1 data model to 1 NoSQL system), the migration becomes more complex when it is an n..1 migration.
+That is, where there are many SQL database models to be migrated to one NoSQL system.
+This is the case with the regulatory environment in QLD regarding CSG data.
+Shin and Kim also noted an additional overhead requiring the adaptation of software application interfaces to communicate properly with the new database system (Ibid).

+#### Data-driven interface technologies

+Maguire and Woolf note that meeting the challenge of legacy data systems requires a change of perspective from a focus on code development to data [@maguire_something_2015].
+Indeed, data-driven interface technologies have been developed in response to the interface problem noted by Shin and Kim above.
+Of the presently available approaches, javaScript technologies such as D3.js and server-side javaScript, known as Node.js, have received significant attention [@tilkov_node.js:_2010, @bostock_d3_2011, @harper_deconstructing_2014].
+Anticipated benefits of the data-driven approach are improved expressiveness through representational transparency, better integration with developer tools, and performance improvements [@bostock_d3_2011, @nunn_fastn_2015, @nunn_javascript_2015].

+#### Reactive Engineering

+In addition to the technologies noted above, reactive engineering has also emerged as a novel development method where changes in data requirements are automatically propagate throughout the User Interface [@czaplicki_asynchronous_2013, @facebook_javascript_2015].
+When the the product has emergent data and UI requirements built into the design the traditional WBS methods do not have the same priority for developers.

 ### Requirements - WBS